nuitsdesbassins2025/server-local-rnbo/README.md

 # server-local-rnbo

-RNBO NodeJS Server
+RNBO NodeJS Server, backend only, no browser involved

-### Start server

-cd server-local-rnbo

-npm init -y

-npm install @rnbo/js web-audio-api

-node dodgeball_server.js